Krutonium/MediaServer/README.md

 MediaServer is a simple HTTP server written in C# that serves files and directories from a specified base directory.
 It supports basic authentication, directory listings, and file downloads.
 The server also includes features such as GZip compression for responses and support for partial content (resume functionality).

+To be clear, the files **Explicitly** do not have protection - The idea is to allow file serving without also having the directory listing visible - While still providing a directory listing for authenticated users to quickly and easily grab links.

 ## Features

 - **Directory Listing**: Lists the contents of directories, including subdirectories and files.